Entertainment CEO Opens Up About Parents’ Addictions

 Mrs. Ang filmed an apology to her daughter last year, making a plea to members of the public not to do drugs.
 “It will never end well,” she said.

 We at The Cabin Singapore feel there is one way it can: if you choose to reclaim your life, health, and happiness by committing to your recovery.
 We can help you embrace a new beginning.
-Call or write to us today for a free and confidential consultation.
+Call or write to us today for a confidential consultation.